ValentinAebi/Rattlesnake/README.md

 ## Command-line program

-Run help to see the available commands and options
+Run `help` to see the available commands and options

-## Language description [outdated]
+## Language description

 The language does not support modules.
 All functions and data structures are top-level and identified by their textual name across the whole program.
 Functions and types can be referred to from inside the file that defines them or from another file in the exact same way.